 With that being said, what are different ways to write unexpected letters?

-In general, writing a message for a card requires three parts, which we explain below.
+Writing a “just because” message is very different from writing a farewell message for a colleague, but in general, writing a message for a card requires three parts, which we explain below.
 Following a formula can help you break out of writer’s block and write an appropriate message, regardless of who the receiver is.
 Each part can be as short or as long as you want, depending on the size of the card and your relationship with the other person.

 This greeting can have something to do with how long it’s been since you’ve seen each other or spoken.
 It can also be a more personal message, such as an inside joke or salutation that you both typically use with each other.